 My becoming aware of these serious discrepancies about Jesus’ birth, and time of death, made me realise for the first time, that the cosy version of first century events, that we all soak up by going to church, was anything but cosy.
 It was in fact beginning to look distinctly dodgy.
-It was definitely time for more research, and it is amazing how quickly, these days, you can find out about anything via the internet.
-However, you have to be constantly aware of hidden agendas, and you have to ensure you keep an open mind and look at things from different perspectives.
-You also need to avoid confirmational bias, a common potential problem associated with any research,
+It was definitely time for more research, and these days, it is amazing how quickly you can find out about anything via the internet.
+However, you have to be constantly aware of hidden agendas, and you have to ensure you keep an open mind, and look at things from different perspectives.
+You also need to be constantly aware of confirmational bias, a common potential problem associated with any research,

 I supplemented my internet research by consulting A Guide to the Bible A History of Christianity Nothing but the Truth and Jesus & the Rise of Early Christianity .
-These books on Christianity were obviously only too happy to present early Christianity from the Christian perspective.
-I had to rely on the internet to get more objective opinions on the subject.
+These books by Christian apologists obviously presented early Christianity from the Christian perspective.
+I relied on the internet to get more objective opinions on the subject.

 My first main task, was obviously to find out as much as I could about this Gospel-Jesus, since he was centre-stage in all this.
 The question “Did Jesus ever exist, and if he did, was he the divine being described in the Gospels?” has been hotly debated for over 200 years.
 If the Gospel-Jesus did perform any of the many miracles that are mentioned in the Gospels, miracles that were apparently witnessed by dozens, if not hundreds of people, then surely the events would have been noted by contemporary writers.
 Likewise, there should be some records of the large disturbance this Gospel-Jesus created on entering Jerusalem, and the large disturbance this Gospel-Jesus created when he appeared at the temple.
 Also, he supposedly attracted the attention of the top rabbis and the Roman governor of the area.
 On the face of it, there should at least be some independent historical records around, to validate the many claims made about this Gospel-Jesus in the Gospels.